 ToF cameras can also assist in low-light situations - since the sensor uses infrared light to pick up "distance-to-subject", it could help smartphones focus even in pitch black.

 - Microsoft used ToF cameras in second-gen Kinect

 - Huawei’s Honor View 20 has a ToF camera

 So, while ToF cameras weren't invented yesterday, they're still cutting-edge and rapidly becoming more efficient, affordable, and accessible.
-For the first time, we're seeing ToF cameras appear in consumer smartphones, such as Huawei’s Honor View 20, which recently launched in India.
+For the first time, we're seeing ToF cameras appear in consumer smartphones, such as Huawei’s Honor View 20, which recently launched.
 Over the next couple years, we suspect many more flagship smartphones will debut with ToF camera sensors.

 The Oppo RX17 Pro provides a 25-megapixel f/2.0 on the notch at the front, while the back features a triple camera set up with a ToF sensor.

-Honor's new phone houses a dual-camera setup consisting of a giant 48-megapixel unit with a "3D ToF sensor" and LED flash.
+Honor's phone with the hole-punch selfie camera also houses a dual-camera setup consisting of a giant 48-megapixel unit with a "3D ToF sensor" and LED flash.

-LG has confirmed that the LG G8 ThinQ, which will be announced at Mobile World Congress 2019, will use ToF camera sensor technology.
+The LG G8 ThinQ, announced at Mobile World Congress 2019, uses ToF camera sensor technology.

 Bloomberg claimed Apple's next-generation iPhone in 2020 will feature a new TrueDepth system with Time-of-Flight 3D cameras.
 Apple reportedly want to offer a more detailed AR experience, complete with accurate depth perception and placement of virtual objects.